 Free and open to the public.

-1.5 AIA credits are pending approval
+1.5 LU AIA credits are available

 Forty years ago the perception most Americans had of hospital design probably came from a very limited number of sources: their local hospital and a couple of television programs such Marcus Welby, MD and General Hospital.